The basic geometry of Witt vectors, I: The affine case: Principal single-prime case

 {\em $\theta$ operators.} Define elements $\theta_{\pi,0},\theta_{\pi,1},\dots$ of

 recursively by the generalized Witt polynomials

-(Note that the exponent on the left means iterated composition, while the exponents on the right mean usual exponentiation, iterated multiplication.)
-By~\ref{subsec:free-lambda-rings}, we can view the elements $\theta_{\pi,i}$ as natural operators on $\Lambda_{R[1/\pi],\m}$-rings.
+(Note that the exponent on the left side means iterated composition, while the exponents on the right mean usual exponentiation, iterated multiplication.)
+As in~\ref{subsec:Psi-rings}, we can view the elements $\theta_{\pi,i}$ as natural operators on $\Psi_{R[1/\pi],\m}$-rings.
 We will often write $\theta_i=\theta_{\pi,i}$ when $\pi$ is clear.

 \begin{lemma} We have

 for some polynomial $P(\theta_{\pi,0},\dots,\theta_{\pi,n-1})$ with coefficients in $R$. \end{lemma} \begin{proof} It is clear for $n=0$.
 For $n\geq 1$, we will use induction.
 Recall the general implication